 - Month 8: Let’s go shopping

-When having a baby, things may not go to plan.
+The thing to remember about having a baby is that things may not go to plan.

 - You may have twins or triplets.

 - You may develop a medical condition which requires you to stop work early.

 - Your baby may arrive a couple of months early.

 Having an emergency fund for three months wages is something you should consider.

 Financial Planning Software that includes family budgeting